flashwing-04/showtime-website/content/ss24/master/m1-gaming-for-future/features.md

 * **Suitable habitat identification**

 Identifying complex habitats that can be considered suitable for a specie appeared quite challenging and asked many experiments.
-Our actual solution uses a flood-fill algorithm and allow a fluid a peridodic update of the potential suitable habitats for the species.
+Our actual solution uses a flood-fill algorithm and allow a fluid a periodic update of the potential suitable habitats for the species.

 * **Localization**

-The game is supported in English & German language version to provide better accessiblity.
+The game is supported in English & German language version to provide better accessibility.

 {{</section>}}